openhive-network/devportal/readme.md

 ## Develop

-Hive Portal was built with [Jekyll](http://jekyllrb.com/) version 3.1.6, but should support newer versions as well.
+Hive Portal is built with [Jekyll](https://jekyllrb.com/) 4.2.x and Ruby 3.1.x.
+The repository pins the local Ruby runtime in `.ruby-version`.

 Install the dependencies with [Bundler](http://bundler.io/):